Got a minute? How About Taking a Quick Survey

 The food bank needs the public’s help to ensure that there is enough healthy food available for people who can’t afford to shop for groceries.

-Volunteers and staff will be at Fortinos on Upper Centennial Parkway, Hamilton, on Saturday, August 16. for Good Shepherd’s next Cram-a-Truck food drive.
+Volunteers and staff will be at Fortinos on Dundurn Street South, Hamilton, on Saturday, September 20 for Good Shepherd’s next Cram-a-Truck food drive.
 They will be reminding shoppers to remember the less-fortunate members of the community when they’re in the grocery store.
 Print our condensed checklist.

 Supporters can also donate food and money by visiting Good Shepherd’s Development Office, 10 Delaware Avenue, Hamilton, or by calling 905.572.6435.